-Thread synchronization is an important concept in Java that enables multiple threads to access shared resources safely.
+Thread synchronization in Java is an important concept that enables multiple threads to access shared resources safely.
 When multiple threads try to access the same resource simultaneously, it can lead to race conditions and data inconsistencies.
 Thread synchronization helps to prevent these issues by allowing only one thread to access a shared resource at a time.

 There are several ways to synchronize threads in Java: